-I am a microeconomic theorist at New York University Stern School of Business, which I joined in July 2014.
-Before joining NYU Stern, I worked at the Olin Business School at Washington University in St. Louis, and earlier as a postdoctoral researcher at Microsoft Research New England.
-I received my Ph.D. in Economics from Yale University.
+I am a microeconomic theorist at New York University’s Stern School of Business.
+Before joining NYU Stern in 2014, I worked at Washington University’s Olin Business School and at Microsoft Research New England.
+I earned my PhD in Economics from Yale University.

-My work is at the intersection of game theory and industrial organization, with a primary focus on dynamic mechanism design and dynamic auctions.
-My research explores the optimal design of auctions, contracts, and markets in the presence of persistent informational asymmetries.
+I work at the intersection of game theory and industrial organization, with a primary focus on dynamic mechanism design.
+My research studies the optimal design of contracts, auctions, and markets in the presence of persistent information asymmetries.

 “Progressive Screening: Long-Term Contracting with a Privately Known Stochastic Process” (with Raphael Boleslavsky), Review of Economic Studies, 2013, 80(1), 1-34